Sit Ups and other core work may be the reason you’re not losing weight and getting your abs to pop…

 The biggest reason is because of the metabolic demands of the exercise.

 The reason why the belly didn’t budge is because sit ups are not metabolic demanding.
 Think about it.
 How hard are you breathing after a set or two of sit ups?
-Unless you’re working out in a sauna, there is’t even a trickle of sweat dripping off your brow.
+Unless you’re working out in a sauna, not even a trickle of sweat drips off your brow.

 Of course they work the abs, though not the most effective method.
 But they don’t have any effect on belly fat.
 You may develop a killer 6-pack, but unless the fat gets burned off, no one will ever see it.

 If you had the time and patients to do enough sit ups to make a dent in belly fat it would take you roughly 10 thousand sit ups.
 Current research says that’s how many it takes to burn enough calories to melt away one pound of fat.